 2. Eat better!

 Evidence suggests that one third of all cancer deaths are due to dietary factors.
 By decreasing the amount of fatty foods and increasing the amount of fruits and vegetables you eat, you can lower your risk of developing cancer.
-Visit the CDC's fruit & veggies- more matters website for more information.
+Learn more about diet and cancer risk.

 Use a lotion with a sun protection factor (SPF) of 15 or higher everyday and wear a hat when outdoors.
 You can even get a sunburn in the winter.
 Tanning booths expose people to the same harmful rays as the sunlight, so you should avoid using them.
 Learn more about sun safety on OncoLink.